 I’m going to skip the whole bounding-box thing.
 Hjúki lives inside the moon, so I’m just gonna say she makes up 90% of the Moon’s mass (she’s very dense, for a dragon).
 That’s 66 billion trillion kilograms.
 At a human metabolic rate, she needs 99 billion terawatts.
 She’s not consuming nearly that much right now (in my imaginary mythological world), because she’s deep in hibernation.
 Human beings have yet to discover her, although they’ve gotten clues, in the form of peculiar mass concentrations beneath the lunar surface, which make low lunar orbits unstable.
 When she wakes, though, she will burn hotter than the sun (over 15,000 Kelvin).
 Just looking at her will blind you, and standing near her will scald you to death in seconds.
 She eats her own weight in matter every day, so once she hatches, she’ll devour the Earth within three months.

 Actually Hjúki fits pretty well into both Judaeo-Christian and Norse mythologies: an awe-inspiring being of light who can destroy the whole world with little to no effort.
 Who burns bright enough to blind, and who descends without mercy on all people, regardless of race, sex, age, or wealth.
 A final judgment.

 Don’t worry–I don’t take myself nearly that seriously.
 I’m just enjoying weaving a mythology around a planetoid-sized dragon.
-Although, you’ve gotta admit, Hjúki’s more plausible than a lot of that weird-haired guy on Ancient Aliens says…
+Although, you’ve gotta admit, Hjúki’s more plausible than a lot of what that weird-haired guy on Ancient Aliens says…